kiccho1101/kaggle-base/README.md

 # kaggle-base

 - Template directory for datascience competitions.
-- Data is saved in PostgreSQL on Dockcer container and the data is reproducibule/reusable.
+- Data is saved in PostgreSQL on Docker🐳 container and the data is reproducibule/reusable 😄🎉

 ## Usage